 Contact Top Rated New York Criminal Defense Attorneys

 If you or a loved one has been charged with Tampering with Physical Evidence, you need experienced counsel by your side.
-Contact us today to see how we can help with your case.
+Please call us at 212-729-9494 or contact us today for your free initial consultation to find out if we are the right firm for you.